Only submit a tuition credit application if your 4-year-old has been accepted to a preschool program outside of Denver Public Schools (DPS).

 The Denver Preschool Program is pleased to present the 2016-2017 Annual Report.
 In the latest review, you will hear from community leaders who continue to champion our cause, educators who are committed to creating equitable school environments and parents who have seen first-hand the positive effects of high quality preschool.
 You will also get a snapshot of how we have grown since our 10th birthday celebration and learn about our next steps toward achieving our mission of every Denver child entering kindergarten ready to reach their full potential.
-Access the full report here.
+Access the full report here, or view the summarized digital version here.

-If you or someone you know has a 4-year-old registered in a participating preschool this fall and is interested in lowering monthly costs, now is the best time to sign up for guaranteed tuition support.
+If you or someone you know has a 4-year-old registered in a participating preschool and is interested in lowering monthly costs, sign up now for guaranteed tuition support.
 Use our Tuition Credit Calculator to get a sneak peek at how much you can save, or skip straight ahead to sign up.

 The Denver Preschool Program is pleased to congratulate Denver’s Early Childhood Council (The Council) as a recipient of a $250,000 Early Childhood Workforce Innovation Grant from the new Transforming the Early Childhood Workforce in Colorado Initiative.